jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ## Installing packages

-To make packages available to users, you generally will install packages system-wide or in a shared environment.
+To make packages available to users, you will typically install packages system-wide or in a shared environment.

-This installation location should always be in the same environment that `jupyterhub-singleuser` itself is installed in, and must be _readable and executable_ by your users.
+This installation location should always be in the same environment where `jupyterhub-singleuser` itself is installed, and must be _readable and executable_ by your users.
 If you want users to be able to install additional packages, it must also be _writable_ by your users.

-If you are using a standard system Python install, you would use:
+If you are using a standard Python installation on your system, use the following command:

 ```bash
 sudo python3 -m pip install numpy
 ```

-to install the numpy package in the default system Python 3 environment (typically `/usr/local`).
+to install the numpy package in the default Python 3 environment on your system (typically `/usr/local`).

-You may also use conda to install packages.
-If you do, you should make sure that the conda environment has appropriate permissions for users to be able to run Python code in the env.
+Alternatively, You may also use conda to install packages.
+To do this, ensure that the conda environment has appropriate users permissions needed to run Python code in the environment.

 ## Configuring Jupyter and IPython